HoangPhuong-Timothee/check-website-status/README.md

-This module is used to check entered website address wheather is down or not.
+This module is used to check entered website address wheather it is down or not.
 To check, please do the following:

 step 1: open project and open terminal

 step 2: run command "go run . --domain [website-address-want-to-check]".

-Ex: If you want to check Facebook website is down or not, run command "go run . --domain facebook.com"
+Ex: If you want to check is Facebook website down or not, run command: <s>"go run . --domain facebook.com"</s>

 *Expectation output(if it's still up):